apache/pulsar/site2/docs/concepts-messaging.md

 #### Exclusive

 In *Exclusive* type, only a single consumer is allowed to attach to the subscription.
 If multiple consumers subscribe to a topic using the same subscription, an error occurs.
+Note that if the topic is partitioned, all partitions will be consumed by the single consumer allowed to be connected to the subscription.

 In the diagram below, only **Consumer A-0** is allowed to consume messages.